Select any two GPUs for comparison

 The GT 635M has 11.2 GB/sec greater memory bandwidth than the Radeon HD 8730M, which means that the memory performance of the GT 635M is slightly better than the Radeon HD 8730M.

 The Radeon HD 8730M has 384 Shader Processing Units and the GeForce GT 635M 2GB DDR3 has 144.
-However, the actual shader performance of the Radeon HD 8730M is 249.6 and the actual shader performance of the GT 635M is 288.
-The GT 635M having 38.4 better shader performance and an altogether better performance when taking into account other relevant data means that the GT 635M delivers a marginally smoother and more efficient experience when processing graphical data than the Radeon HD 8730M.
+However, the actual shader performance of the Radeon HD 8730M is 345.6 and the actual shader performance of the GT 635M is 288.
+The Radeon HD 8730M having 57.6 better shader performance is not particularly notable, as altogether the GT 635M performs better when taking into account other relevant data.

 The Radeon HD 8730M transistor size technology is 12 nm (nanometers) smaller than the GT 635M.
 This means that the Radeon HD 8730M is expected to run slightly cooler and achieve higher clock frequencies than the GT 635M.
 As they exhibit similar graphical performance, the Radeon HD 8730M should consume less power than the GT 635M.